-Why we picked it: The Capital One QuicksilverOne Cash Rewards Credit Card is a great card for credit builders.
-Not only does it allow unlimited access to your credit score and provide tools to help you monitor it, it considers you for an increase in your credit limit after six months of on-time payments.
+Why we picked it: Thanks to its lack of fees, including no penalty APR, returned payment fee or foreign transaction fees, the Capital One QuicksilverOne Cash Rewards Credit Card is a great card for credit builders.
+Not only does it provide free access to your credit score and tools to help you monitor it but the QuicksilverOne Card may also allow for an increase in your credit limit after six months of on-time payments.

 - 1.5 percent unlimited cash back on all purchases

-- High APR (29.74 percent variable APR)
+- High regular APR (30.74 percent variable APR)

-Who should apply: If you don’t have great credit, you should apply for the Capital One QuicksilverOne because it is one of the highest-earning flat-rate cash back cards available for cardholders with just fair credit scores.
+Who should apply: If you don’t have great credit, you may want to apply for the Capital One QuicksilverOne, as it’s one of the highest-earning flat-rate cash back cards available for cardholders with fair credit scores.